ISSN 1016-5169 | E-ISSN 1308-4488

 CONCLUSION

-Increased F(QRS-T) angle may be a useful ECG parameter for determining TIMI flow grade and the need for an early invasive strategy in patients with NSTEMI.
+Increased frontal QRS-T angle may be a useful electrocardiography parameter for determining TIMI flow grade and the need for an early invasive strategy in patients with non-ST-elevation myocardial infarction.

 Keywords: Electrocardiography, Frontal QRS-T angle, NSTEMI, percutaneous coronary intervention